Rijksmuseum – Virtual Tour

-The Rijksmuseum (English: National Museum) is the Dutch national museum dedicated to arts and history.
-The Rijksmuseum was founded in The Hague in 1800 and moved to Amsterdam in 1808, where it was first located in the Royal Palace and later in the Trippenhuis.
+Amsterdam’s Rijksmuseum is the Dutch National Museum dedicated to arts and history.
+The Rijksmuseum was founded in The Hague in 1800.
+It moved to Amsterdam in 1808, where it was first located in the Royal Palace and later in the Trippenhuis.

 The museum has a collection of 1 million objects from the years 1200–2000, among which are masterpieces by Rembrandt, Frans Hals, and Johannes Vermeer.